Snowflake-Labs/sfguide-spcs-cortex-reactjs-flask-app/README.md

 `docker run --env-file env.list -p 5000:5000 snowday`

-If all goes well, you should be able to see the app running in a browser window.
+If all goes well, you should be able to see the app running in a browser window at http://127.0.0.1:5000